TheresaDF/MLops_project/reports/report.md

 > *experiments.*
 > Answer:

 --- The project was initialized using the cookiecutter template provided in the M6 module of the course.
 The overall structure can be seen [here](https://github.com/TheresaDF/MLops_project/tree/main).
 More folders have been added: With the use of DVC for data version control a ".dvc" folder is added, a "conf" folder for the configuration files for Hydra, and an "instructions" folder gathering all commands required to solve a specific task.
 For example, the file `build_docker.txt` details the commands needed to build a Docker image and run it afterward.
 The "visualize" folder was not used; Our project aimed to use a VAE to create more images of cats which means the predict function worked more as an inference script generating images of cats by parsing noise through the decoder.
-There was not the same need for a dedicated prediction script, so we tracked inputs and their corresponding reconstructions using Weights & Biases (wandb). ---
+There was not the same need for a dedicated prediction script, so we tracked inputs and their corresponding reconstructions using Weights & Biases (W&B). ---

 ### Question 6